theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 These two methods are required on every effects, each one can take a single `Token` or an array of `Tokens` or a single `Position` or an array of them.
 A `Position` is defined by {x,y,z} where `z` is in elevation units.

+Explosion effects are the exception as they do not require a `.from()`

 ### `.start()`

 The `.start()` method takes no arguments and will simply start the effect.
 After using this method you should **NOT** interact with the `Particle3D` anymore.
 Use the returned `ID` instead if you wish to stop the effect.